Thursday, April 22, 2010

 Board of Directors

 The Board of Directors shall be composed of not more than fifteen (15) members, which shall include the four (4) principal officers of the Board, a Chairperson, a Vice-Chairperson, a Secretary and a Treasurer.
 The term of office for regularly appointed Board members shall be three (3) years.
 No member may serve more than two consecutive terms.
 Board members who have served on the Board previously may be reappointed after a one-year absence from the Board.
+New board members will be appointed as vacancies occur.
+The current board will suggest possible new members to the Mayor of Clarksville, who will recommend members for the City Council to approve.

 The principal office of the Corporation shall be at Customs House Museum and Cultural Center, 200 South Second Street, (P.O.
 Box 555), Clarksville, Tennessee, 37040.